shanksms/nlp_master_repo/readme.md

 ![\Large P({W}_{i} | class)=\frac{freq({W}_{i}, class)}{{N}_{class}}](https://latex.codecogs.com/svg.latex?\Large&space;P({W}_{i}|class)=\frac{freq({W}_{i},class)}{{N}_{class}})
 However, if a word does not appear in the training, then it automatically gets a probability of 0, to fix this we add smoothing as follows:
 ![\Large P({W}_{i}|class)=\frac{freq({W}_{i},class)+1}{({N}_{class}+V)}](https://latex.codecogs.com/svg.latex?\Large&space;P({W}_{i}|class)=\frac{freq({W}_{i},class)+1}{({N}_{class}+V)})
-Note that we added a 11 in the numerator, and since there are VV words to normalize, we add VV in the denominator.
+Note that we added a 1 in the numerator, and since there are V words to normalize, we add V in the denominator.

 N_{class}: frequency of all words in class
 V: number of unique words in vocabulary